 For many businesses, remote working is a new reality.
-Whether forced into it because of Covid-19 or by the modern shift towards workplace flexibility, many business owners and managers need strategies in place to motivate remote workers.
+Whether forced into it because of Covid-19 or by the modern shift towards workplace flexibility, many business owners and managers need strategies to motivate remote workers.

 Besides attracting the best talent with the workplace flexibility that remote working offers them, it can have financial benefits for your business too.

 For instance, a business with remote work policies can save up to US$11,000 per person, according to Global Workplace Analytics.

 Photo by Pavan Trikutam on Unsplash